Black body: Near-black materials

-There is interest in blackbody-like materials for camouflage and radar-absorbent materials for radar invisibility.
+There is interest in blackbody-like materials for camouflage and radiation-absorbent materials for radar invisibility.
 They also have application as solar energy collectors, and infrared thermal detectors.
 As a perfect emitter of radiation, a hot material with black body behavior would create an efficient infrared heater, particularly in space or in a vacuum where convective heating is unavailable.
 They are also useful in telescopes and cameras as anti-reflection surfaces to reduce stray light, and to gather information about objects in high-contrast areas (for example, observation of planets in orbit around their stars), where blackbody-like materials absorb light that comes from the wrong sources.

-It has long been known that a lamp-black coating will make a body nearly black.
+It has long been known that a carbon black coating will make a body nearly black.
 An improvement on lamp-black is found in manufactured carbon nanotubes.
 Nano-porous materials can achieve refractive indices nearly that of vacuum, in one case obtaining average reflectance of 0.045%.
 In 2009, a team of Japanese scientists created a material called nanoblack which is close to an ideal black body, based on vertically aligned single-walled carbon nanotubes.
 This absorbs between 98% and 99% of the incoming light in the spectral range from the ultra-violet to the far-infrared regions.

-Other examples of nearly perfect black materials are super black, prepared by chemically etching a nickel–phosphorus alloy, vertically aligned carbon nanotube arrays (like VantaBlack) and flower carbon nanostructures; all absorb 99.9% of light or more.
+Other examples of nearly perfect black materials are super black, prepared by chemically etching a nickel–phosphorus alloy, vertically aligned carbon nanotube arrays (like Vantablack) and flower carbon nanostructures; all absorb 99.9% of light or more.